arismp/Best-search-engine-in-the-world/README.md

 # Best search engine in the world
 Made by:
-Daniel Bischoff, Aris Boutsiarakos, Mihai Falcusan, Ben Tischberger, Lorenzo Valentini This is a search engine on all things Tubingen related.
+Daniel Bischoff, Aris Boutsiarakos, Mihai Falcusan, Ben Tischberger, Lorenzo Valentini  <br>
+This is a search engine on all things Tubingen related.
 ## Setup
 use `pip install -r dependencies.txt` to install all necessary dependencies